 The ramp to the doorways of the Country Music Hall of Fame is on the side of the building and is a gentle slope.
 The Country Music Hall of Fame has multiple levels, each packed with memorabilia and multimedia displays, so to see everything takes a while.
 From elevators to bathroom stalls, access for power and manual wheelchairs is great.

 To further your music exploration, signup for the Country Music Hall of Fame’s tour to the historic RCA Recording Studio B. An additional ticket must be purchased for this tour.
-Studio B is known for hosting some of the most influential country music performers; it put Nashville on the map as industry leader.
+Studio B is known for hosting some of the most influential country music performers; it put Nashville on the map as an industry leader.
 To take this tour, an accessible bus shuttles people from the Country Music Hall of Fame to the RCA Studio B. Though this tour is accessible, it requires advanced notice; the more the better.

 In the middle of Downtown Nashville is a bunch of bars, restaurants, music venues, and shops.
 The heart of this area is known as Broadway Street.
 I recommend visiting this district earlier in the day or on a weekday, otherwise getting through the crowds is challenging.
 This is a very popular tourist area.
 A local recommended 3rd & Lindsey Bar and Grill for great local and international stars, a bluegrass venue called The Station Inn, and Roberts Western World for classic country music.

 The Capitol of Tennessee Building sits on a large hill downtown.
 Right across from it is the Bicentennial Capitol Mall State Park and the official Nashville Farmer’s Market is also nearby.
 Walkways around the 15+ acre park are paved and very flat.
 Many memorials and picturesque fountains are on displayed.
 Right next to this park is the First Tennessee Park which has a venue for minor league baseball games and another for concerts with a giant guitar stage.

 The Riverfront Park is a narrow and flat walkway along the Cumberland River downtown across from the Tennessee Titans football stadium.
 The Tennessee State University is also located downtown.